Why Should Publishers Conserve Nature?

-Haseeb Irfanullah is a biologist-turned-development facilitator, and often introduces himself as a research enthusiast.
-Over the last two decades, Haseeb has worked for different international development organizations, academic institutions, donors, and the Government of Bangladesh in different capacities.
-Currently, he is an independent consultant on environment, climate change, and research systems.
-He is also involved with University of Liberal Arts Bangladesh as a visiting research fellow of its Center for Sustainable Development (CSD) in Dhaka.
+Haseeb Irfanullah is a biologist-turned-development facilitator, who often introduces himself as a research enthusiast.
+Over the last 26 years, Haseeb has worked for different international development organizations, academic institutions, donors, and the Government of Bangladesh in different capacities.
+Currently, he is an independent consultant on environment, climate change, and research system.
+He is also involved with the University of Liberal Arts Bangladesh as a visiting research fellow of its Center for Sustainable Development (CSD) in Dhaka.
 Currently, a Council Member of European Association of Science Editors (EASE), associate editor of Learned Publishing, and associate of INASP, Haseeb advocates for sustainability, climate action, and resilience of scholarly publishing ecosystem.
 Haseeb has a PhD in aquatic ecology from the University of Liverpool, UK.

 Without understanding the dimensions of ethics in scholarly communications, our attempts at improving the system through tools and training may not be effective and sustainable.